TyrealGray/Canvest/packages/canvest-cli/README.md

 - `snapshot Object`: return a Canvest snapshot that has 4 APIs in below
     - `isEqual( otherSnapshot )`: snapshot should completely equal to `otherSnapshot`
     - `notEqual( otherSnapshot )`: snapshot should not equal to `otherSnapshot`
-    - `isMatch( otherSnapshot, tolerance )`: snapshot could equal to `otherSnapshot` if test ignores number of tolerance pixels
+    - `isMatch( otherSnapshot, tolerance )`: snapshot could equal to `otherSnapshot` if test ignores number of tolerance percentage of pixels
-    - `notMatch( otherSnapshot, tolerance )`: snapshot could not equal to `otherSnapshot` even after test ignores number of tolerance pixels
+    - `notMatch( otherSnapshot, tolerance )`: snapshot could not equal to `otherSnapshot` even after test ignores number of tolerance percentage of pixels

 #### **autoShot(name, canvas): Promise\<void>**
 take a snapshot of current canvas and cached in local, if local snapshot already exists, compare current snapshot with local one automatically